TITLE 68: PROFESSIONS AND OCCUPATIONS

 PART 1450 REAL ESTATE LICENSE ACT OF 2000

 Section 1450.140 Renewals

-a) Every leasing agent license expires on July 31 of each even-numbered year.
+a) Every residential leasing agent license expires on July 31 of each even-numbered year.

 b) Every broker license expires on April 30 of each even‑numbered year.

 c) Every managing broker license expires on April 30 of each odd-numbered year.

 d) Sponsoring brokers shall also submit a properly completed consent to examine and audit special accounts form required by the Division.

 e) Every real estate auction certification expires on December 31 of each even-numbered year.
 A real estate auction certificate holder whose certificate has been expired for more than 2 years shall be required to meet the requirements for a new certificate.

 f) Every corporation, limited liability company, partnership, limited partnership, and limited liability partnership license expires on October 31 of each even-numbered year.
 Each renewal, the licensee shall submit the following: